 High School Journey

-At the beginning and end of each semester, you will find pages designated for planning and keeping track of reading goals, credits earned, and projects and activities for that semester, as well as noting successes and memories from the semester.
+At the beginning and end of each semester, you will find pages designated for planning and keeping track of reading goals, credits earned, and reflections on the completed semester.

 Throughout this planner, I have included a variety of tips to help you learn to stay organized throughout your high school years.
 The schedule page is an important part of that process.
 Use this page to establish your school and work schedule and to keep up with your daily routines.
 Consider creating color-coding or abbreviation keys to reduce what you have to write every day.